Neil Agius

-Neil Agius (born June 6, 1986) is a Maltese swimmer, former Olympian and world-record holder who specialises in long-distance freestyle events.
-He held three Maltese records each in the 400, 800, and 1500 m freestyle until one of them was broken by Edward Caruana Dingli in 2011.
+Neil Agius (born 6 June 1986) is a Maltese swimmer, former Olympian and world-record holder who specializes in long-distance freestyle events.

-On June 30, 2021, Agius might have established the new world record for the longest continuous unassisted open water swim - swimming 125.7 km from Linosa to Xlendi - to the mediterranean archipelago of Gozo, Malta.
-This is still under review by the Marathon Swimmers Federation.

-In August 2021, the renowned Maltese sportsman was honoured with the creation of a 266 kg bronze statue in his likeness, by artist Austin Camilleri, ensuring his legacy lives on.
+Career

 Agius qualified for the men's 400 m freestyle at the 2004 Summer Olympics in Athens, by receiving a Universality place from FINA.
 He broke a Maltese record and posted his entry time of 4:21.24 from the Easter International Swim Meet in Msida.
 As part of his preparations for the Games, Agius attended a 6-week training camp under the guidance of Dave Heller, who coached for the Cardiff Swimming Club.
 On the first day of the Games, Agius placed forty-sixth from the morning's prelims.
-Swimming in heat one, he rounded out a field of seven swimmers to last place with a slowest time of 4:22.14, less than a tenth of a second (0.10) off his record.
+Swimming in heat one, he rounded out a field of seven swimmers to last place with a slowest time of 4:22.14, less than a tenth of a second off his record.

+Neil held three Maltese records each in the 400, 800, and 1500 m freestyle until one of them was broken by Edward Caruana Dingli in 2011.

+In August 2021, he was honoured with the creation of a 266 kg bronze statue in his likeness, by artist Austin Camilleri.

+Marathon swimming

+Outside of his Olympic career, Agius promotes awareness for environmental issues via marathon swims.
+In 2018 he swam 70 km around Malta in 22 hours raising awareness for marine plastic.
+The following year he swam around Gozo in ten hours, supporting the same cause.

+In 2020, Agius became the second person to ever swim from Sicily to Malta.
+He accomplished the feat in a record-breaking time of 28:27:27.

+On 30 June 2021, Agius might have established the new world record for the longest continuous unassisted open water swim - swimming 125.7 km from Linosa to Xlendi - from a small islet off Sicily to Gozo, Malta.
+This is still under review by the Marathon Swimmers Federation.
+In September 2024, Agius broke his own record with a 140km non-stop swim, a new world record.